-When to Go to the Emergency Department (ED)
+When to go to the emergency room (ER)

 - Has a blue color to his or her skin (check fingertips and around mouth).
-(If there is a blue color, call 911.)
+If there is a blue color, call 911.

-- Stops breathing, even for an instant.
-(Call 911.)
+- Stops breathing, even for an instant (call 911)

 - Vomits often, or becomes dehydrated